Querying the ATLAS-D2K Data Browser

 • For Microarray where the anatomical term specified is the sample material or where sub-components of the anatomical term have been used as sample material.

 For example, using the term ‘maturing nephron’ for the query will return database entries where the sample was the ‘early proximal tubule’ and entries where the sample was ‘maturing renal corpuscle’.
-Both these structures are part of the maturing nephron.
+Both structures are part of the maturing nephron.

-Notes on searching by anatomical terms
+Challenges on searching by anatomical terms

-Queries can be performed for multiple components by entering terms separated by a pipe ( ) character with no space in between (e.g. kidney ovary).
-Predictive text is available only for the first term in the list but other valid ontology terms can be added by typing on, using to separate terms.
-Queries with multiple terms are treated as A OR B OR C…
+Queries can be performed for multiple components by entering terms separated by a pipe | character with no space in between (e.g. kidney|ovary).
+Predictive text is available only for the first term in the list but other valid ontology terms can be added by typing on, using the pipe character to separate terms.
+Queries with multiple terms are treated as A OR B OR C.

 Inferred annotation

-Suppose, for example, the anatomical term ‘superficial cellular layer’ has been annotated as expression present for a particular gene.
+Suppose, for example, the anatomical term “superficial cellular layer” has been annotated as expression present for a particular gene.

 The original annotations and original expression images are displayed on the page for the corresponding database entry.